Sign up to receive e-newsletters, discounts and promotions

 Kellogg Lake features one of the largest outdoor classrooms in the region.
 Students and families alike can explore the diverse flora and fauna in the area.

 Enjoy fishing, hiking, and picnicking.
 A small boat dock is available.
-Admission is free to the public.

 Lake Taneycomo is one of the great trout-fishing destinations in the country.
 The lake originally was a section of the White River; since the completion of the Table Rock Lake Dam, Taneycomo has been fed by the bottom waters of Table Rock Lake.